TheFoundersNotebook/learning-ai-from-zero/README.md

 This repository is part of The Founder’s Notebook - a public learning trail focused on understanding AI through practical experiments, simple explanations, and small builds.

+## Purpose

+I am using this repository to document my progress as I learn AI from the ground up.

+The focus is not expertise.
+The focus is visible progress, practical understanding, and learning by building.

-## What this repo is for
+## What this repository includes

+- Notes from AI learning
-- Small AI experiments
+- Small experiments
 - Dummy datasets
-- Notes from learning
-- Simple projects
+- Simple Python projects
-- Public progress tracking
+- Public learning logs

-## What this repo is not for
+## What this repository does not include

 - Client work
-- Private company material
+- Business files
 - Personal files
-- Confidential documents
+- Confidential data
-- Real business datasets
+- Real company material
+- Private documents
-- Anything copied from my real working environment
+- Anything copied from my actual working environment

-## Current focus
+## Current learning areas

 - Python basics
-- LLM experiments
 - Prompting
+- Large language models
 - Agents
+- Retrieval-augmented generation
-- RAG
+- Automation
-- Small automation projects
+- Small AI tools

 ## Principle

-Learn in public, but protect the private.
+Learn in public, protect the private.